Requirements guide Irish legal duties explained

 Is training required for light office work?

 If office work involves handling files, equipment, furniture, or deliveries, training is recommended.
-Many office workers occasionally perform work-at-height tasks that benefit from proper technique.
+Many office workers occasionally perform abrasive wheel tasks that benefit from proper technique.

 How often do I need to renew my certificate?